yishnu96/kashi/temples/bhairav-temples/unmat-bhairav.md

 tags:

   - bhairav
-  - temples
-  - others
+  - temple
   - ashta_bhairav
-  - liberation
-  - panch_kroshi

 ---

 # Unmat Bhairav

-Unmat Bhairav stands as the eighth and final guardian among the sacred Ashta Bhairavas, representing the divine power of transcendent spiritual intoxication that leads souls beyond ordinary consciousness into ultimate liberation.
+Unmat Bhairav stands as the eighth and final guardian among the sacred **[Ashta Bhairava](/temples/tags/ashta-bhairav)**s, representing the divine power of transcendent spiritual intoxication that leads souls beyond ordinary consciousness into ultimate liberation.
 Located in the remote Deora Village on the sacred Panch Kroshi Marg, this peaceful three-eyed, bright-complexioned deity embodies the blissful state of divine madness where the soul becomes completely absorbed in cosmic consciousness.
 As the guardian of the West direction, Unmat Bhairav grants devotees mastery over harmful negative influences while guiding them toward the supreme spiritual ecstasy of moksha.

+### Key Facts

+- Unmat Bhairav is the ego-control expert among **[Ashta Bhairava](/temples/tags/ashta-bhairav)** who transforms harmful personality traits and negative influences.
+- He specializes in controlling ego, eliminating harmful self-talk, and removing negative personality patterns that block success.
+- Connected to the earth element, he provides essential grounding, stability, and practical wisdom for daily life.
+- His worship follows the dynamic Rajasik approach, requiring genuine commitment and focused spiritual practice.
+- He works on various chakras simultaneously to ensure complete personality transformation and balanced growth.
+- He blesses devotees with Gaja Lakshmi, bestowing royal wealth, majestic prosperity, and regal abundance.
+- His energy requires moderate intensity and proper guidance, but proves extremely effective for personality transformation.
+- He guards the western direction where the sun sets, bringing deep introspection and inner wisdom.
+- He appears as a golden-complexioned deity who rides a strong horse and carries a sword and skull cup.

 ## Temple Essentials